Probate Q&A Series

 North Carolina law sets a strict payment order:

-• Family allowance to the surviving spouse or minor children
+• Year’s allowance to the surviving spouse and children

-Once you pay these in full, you can distribute the balance of the estate under N.C.
-Gen. Stat.
-Article 15.
+Once you pay these in full, you can distribute the balance of the estate under Chapter 28A.

 Avoiding Special Petitions for Sale of Real Estate

 Sometimes estates lack cash to pay debts or distribute assets.
 The representative may need to sell property.
-North Carolina law permits sale without a contested hearing when the estate plan or beneficiaries authorize it.
+North Carolina law permits sale without a special proceeding in some circumstances, including when the personal representative has a power of sale under the will, when all devisees or heirs join in the conveyance, or when the clerk authorizes a sale under Chapter 28A.

-• Will Provisions: If the decedent’s will grants broad authority to sell real estate, the representative files a simple Petition for Authority to Sell under N.C.
-Gen. Stat. § 28A-15-2.
-No further petition or hearing is required if beneficiaries consent.
+• Will Provisions: If the decedent’s will grants broad authority to sell real estate, the representative may be able to sell under that power without a special proceeding.

-• Beneficiary Consent: In an intestate estate (no valid will), beneficiaries can sign a written agreement approving the sale.
-Their consent allows the representative to avoid a contested special proceeding.
+• Beneficiary Consent: In an intestate estate (no valid will), heirs can join in a conveyance or otherwise consent to the sale, which may avoid a special proceeding.

 2. Key Steps to Resolve Debts and Streamline Property Sales